Diff-Shadow: Global-guided Diffusion Model for Shadow Removal: Limitations

 \section{Limitations}

 The main limitation of our approach is the relatively long inference time compared to end-to-end image recovery networks and diffusion methods using simple UNet architectures.
-Our Diff-Shadow takes 8.72 seconds to recover an image of size $256 \times 256$ on a single NVIDIA GTX 2080Ti GPU.
+Our Diff-Shadow takes 3.5 seconds (grid = 16) to recover an image of size $256 \times 256$ on a single NVIDIA GTX 2080Ti GPU.
+The number of parameters in our method grows from 104M to 160M compared to the single-branch architecture, we believe that the increase in computation actually correlate well with improvements in results.

 Another natural limitation of our model is the requirement for accurate shadow masks.
 This enables the network to efficiently use information from the non-shaded portion of the global image, and thus the accuracy of shadow detection directly determines the final result of the shadow removal.
 Similar to~\cite{guo2023shadowformer,guo2023shadowdiffusion,hu2019direction}, we apply the masks from ~\cite{cun2020towards} for fair comparisons, which is widely used on shadow removal tasks.